Public Health Fact Sheet

-What are genital warts?
+What are Genital Warts?

-How is it spread?
+How Genital Warts spread?

-- Limit the number of sexual partners.
+- Limit the number of sexual partners you have.

 - Have regular exams if you are sexually active.
 If you think you have genital warts, get checked.

-- Small bumps, with an irregular, "cauliflower-like" surface
+- Small bumps with an irregular, "cauliflower-like" surface

 - Itching, pain, or even bleeding of the bumps